chaseruskin/legoHDL/docs/src/commands/commands.md

 Everything written after the call to `legohdl` is considered an argument.
 All commands and flags are evaluated as case-insensitive.

 A flag must start with a `-`.
-Flags are used to control how the command shall operate.
+Flags are used to control how the command functions.

 `-comp`